Trends

 Life was easy… or so it seemed.
 After a month in France, I was dying to leave again.
 I applied for a Working Holiday Visa and headed back to Canada.

-I have never being as homesick as I had been back in 2004, but occasionally I do miss France.
+I have never been as homesick as I had been back in 2004, but occasionally I do miss France.
 Or rather, I miss some aspects of it.

 I’m usually happy to visit France.
-I enjoy traveling and I love seeing my family.
+I enjoy travelling and I love seeing my family.

-I dream of a hedonistic French life, the way Americans sometime picture it.
+I dream of a hedonistic French life, the way Americans sometimes picture it.

 And usually, a few days into the trip, I start missing my life in Canada.